-“So what was your YWAM DTS Outreach like?”
+“So, what was your outreach like?”

 You will go through more than you ever thought you could handle and you will learn what it really means to trust God with everything.
 It will be the sweetest most loving thing that you ever feel when God comes to you and says, “I know you're tired, and I know this is hard, but I'm by your side, always.”

 Just in the moment when you step away to think about how few possessions these kids have, a child who owns nothing but the clothes on his back will give you a bracelet that was wrapped together with different color yarn.
-You could never sell this bracelet in a store or convince a celebrity to wear it, but I promise you it will be the most precious gift you will ever receive.
+You could never sell this bracelet in a store or convince a celebrity to wear it, but it will be one of the most precious gift you will ever receive.
 You will see lives changed and people healed.
 At the end of it all, when the two months are over in what seems like no time at all, you'll realize that you just took part in changing the world.
 You will understand what treasure truly is.
 And who knows, maybe you will realize that this thing called “Normal life” just isn't for you."